 By the early 2000s, it became increasingly evident that world’s primary human rights institution was no longer working.
 Established in the aftermath of the Second World War, the United Nations Commission on Human Rights was a foundational institution that would serve the international community in facilitating new norms and standards for the protection and promotion of human rights.
 Despite achieving many crucial milestones over the decades, the commission would become increasingly politicized, resulting in a significant deterioration in its effectiveness and ability to improve outcomes.
 That states with abysmal human rights records were allowed to chair the commission and target opponent states, rendered the institution a mere instrument for carrying out self-interested political agendas.
 The credibility of the commission suffered considerably in the eyes of individuals, organizations and states truly concerned with improving human rights around the world.

-In my role as Chair of the Standing Senate Committee on Human Rights, my colleagues and I felt it was fundamental that Parliament review not only the performance of the new UN Human Rights Council, but the Universal Periodic Review (UPR) process as well as Canada’s own recently-completed review, submitted by 69 UN Member States in 2009.
+In my role as former Chair of the Standing Senate Committee on Human Rights, my colleagues and I felt it was fundamental that Parliament review not only the performance of the new UN Human Rights Council, but the Universal Periodic Review (UPR) process as well as Canada’s own recently-completed review, submitted by 69 UN Member States in 2009.

 Our report, entitled “Canada and the United Nations Human Rights Council: Charting a New Course,” was informed by over two years of hearings and examinations into the new UNHRC and Canada’s involvement in the development of the institution as well as its own participation in the first round of UPRs.
 When our examination into the new Council began in 2007, the Government of Canada had already been in the process of preparing for its own review.
 The Committee wished to gain more insight into how the Government was participating and what consultation it was undertaking to fulfill its responsibilities under the new process.
 Between February 2007 and June 2009, we heard from over 60 individuals from the fields of law, academia, advocacy groups and the civil service.
 Their testimony provided the Committee with tremendous insight into both the new UNHRC and Canada’s obligations to the UPR process.